Chapter 19.122 RCW

 (1) The requirements specified in RCW 19.122.030 do not apply to any of the following activities:

-(a) An emergency excavation, but only with respect to boundary marking and notice requirements specified in RCW 19.122.030 (1) and (2), and provided that the excavator provides notice to a one-number locator service at the earliest practicable opportunity;
+(a) An emergency excavation, but only with respect to white lining and notice requirements specified in RCW 19.122.030 (1) and (2), and provided that the excavator provides notice to a one-number locator service at the earliest practicable opportunity.
+Facility operators must promptly respond to a notice of emergency excavation.
+Prompt means to dispatch locating personnel without undue delay;

 (b) An excavation of less than twelve inches in depth on private noncommercial property, if the excavation is performed by the person or an employee of the person who owns or occupies the property on which the excavation is being performed;